-Our quest to fund Air Fence--think of it as a giant pre-inflated air bag positioned in front of hard objects around a racetrack--began with an editorial on this website, posted April 17.
-For three years we had been talking about the need for more Air Fence, lots of Air Fence, to AMA Pro Racing officials and trustees, to no apparent effect.
+Our quest to fund Airfence--think of it as a giant pre-inflated air bag positioned in front of hard objects around a racetrack--began with an editorial on roadracingworld.com, posted April 17, 2001.
+For three years we had been talking about the need for more Airfence, lots of Airfence (generically, soft barriers, but commonly referred to as Airfence regardless of brand).
+There was a lot of talk, but no action, no sense of urgency for race officials and trustees to act on improving safety.

-By the end of 2001, with contributions over $150,000 and growing, the need to create an organization to manage the air fence fund was great.
-So the Roadracing World Action Fund was created as a non-profit organization under section 501( c )3, expanding its scope to a wider range of motorcycle racing safety issues, but with the emphasis remaining on soft barriers, demonstrating its use and effectiveness of preventing racing injuries.
+It didn't stop there.
+By the end of 2001, with contributions over $150,000 and growing, the need to create an organization to manage this new "air fence" fund was great.
+So the Roadracing World Action Fund was created as a non-profit organization under section 501( c )3, expanding its scope to a wider range of motorcycle racing safety issues and education, but with the emphasis remaining on soft barriers, demonstrating its use and effectiveness.

-Under the non-profit status, all air fence purchased by the Roadracing World Action Fund must remain the property of the fund.
-Air fence can then be used for demonstration at various race tracks to educate the public on its effectiveness in preventing crash injuries.
+Under the non-profit status, all soft barriers purchased by the Roadracing World Action Fund must remain the property of the fund.
+Soft barriers can then be used for demonstration at various race tracks to educate the public on its effectiveness in helping to prevent crash injuries.

 *Trademark of Airfence Safety Systems